 We’ve all experienced a night of sleep that was interrupted due to having eaten something unusual; our bodies continue processing our day’s food after we go to sleep, and that can impact how rested we feel the next day.
-The same is true for your baby or toddler; as their bodies rapidly grow and develop, they are able to handle some foods better than others.
+The same is true for your baby; as their bodies rapidly grow and develop, they are able to handle some foods better than others.
 This is useful to understand when looking at the best foods to help your baby sleep.

 Another way that diet impacts a child’s sleep is simply how much nutritious food they’ve eaten during the day.
 When a child hasn’t had as much to eat during the day, they are more likely to sleep fitfully and want to nurse or eat at night.